Micaela Colley, Executive Director

 Zyskowski, J.P.
 2009.
 Genetics of Traits Relating to Weed Competitiveness in Sweet Corn (Zea mays L.).
 M.S.
 Thesis, University of Wisconsin, Madison, WI.

-Kristina Hubbard is the director of advocacy and communications for OSA.
-She's worked for more than a decade as a researcher, writer, and organizer on projects involving agricultural biotechnology and antitrust issues in the seed industry.
-Hubbard leads OSA's efforts to promote policies that support the ongoing growth and success of organic seed systems.
-She's a contributing author to OSA's State of Organic Seed report (2011) and author of the National Family Farm Coalition's Out of Hand: Farmers Face the Consequences of a Consolidated Seed Industry (2009).
-Hubbard lives in Montana and serves on the board of directors for the Montana Department of Agriculture's Organic Commodity Advisory Council.
+Kristina (Kiki) Hubbard is the director of advocacy and communications for Organic Seed Alliance.
+She's worked for more than a decade as a researcher, writer, and organizer on projects involving agricultural biotechnology, antitrust issues in the seed industry, and organic seed.
+Hubbard leads OSA's efforts to promote policies that support the growth and success of organic seed systems across the US and is the lead author of our State of Organic Seed report (2016).
+Hubbard lives in Missoula, Montana, with her husband and son.

 Hubbard, K. and N. Hassanein.
 2013.
 Confronting coexistence in the United States: organic agriculture, genetic engineering, and the case of Roundup Ready alfalfa.
 Agriculture and Human Values, 30(3): 325-336.